Eccenux/wiki-DYKCzyWiesz/README.md

 Create a deployment script from scratch:

 1. **Prepare JS and CSS**.
 This can be just raw, vanilla `test.js` and `test.css`.
 2. **Install Wikiploy**.
 Run `npm install wikiploy` (or `npm i ...`).
 Obviously you'll need [Node.JS](https://nodejs.org/en) for that.
-Node 12+ should be fine (you can use NVM if you need some multiple  Node.js versions installed).
+Node 12+ should be fine (you can use NVM if you need multiple Node.js versions installed).
 3. **Enable import/export modules** (optional).
 If you want to use newer syntax for importing Node modules remember to add `"type": "module",` in `package.json` (see example `package.json`).
 4. **Create deployment script**.
 You can start with a basic script below or with `Wiki_bot_test.js`.
 5. **Run Chrome with debug**.
-Run Chrome Canary with debug.
-I recommend Canary edition so that you make sure not to use your main Chrome for automation.
+Run Chrome Canary with debug mode enabled.
+I recommend using the Canary edition to ensure that you do not use your main Chrome browser for automation.

   - Example command on Windows:
   - "C:\Users\YOUR_USER_NAME\AppData\Local\Google\Chrome SxS\Application\chrome.exe" --remote-debugging-port=9222